 I have tried to cut corners by counting only two squares instead of all four squares.
 However, this method probably doesn’t provide the most accurate and reproducible experimental results.
 I have also enlisted another person in the lab to help me count which I generally don’t suggest since there tends to be some variation in the way people count.

 But there is a legitimate way to save time: automated cell counters.

 Our lab recently got an automated cell counter and I love it.
-Automated cell counters provide reproducibility and accuracy between users at a fraction of the time.
+Automated cell counters provide reproducibility and accuracy between users in a fraction of the time.

 We chose to purchase an automated cell counter with the bright field imaging method for a few different reasons; the ability to program in a variety of different parameters for multiple cell lines; calculate cell viability; ease of use; speed and accuracy; price and cost of consumables.

 Whichever method you use for cell counting still requires good preparation for reproducible and accurate results.
 However, I highly suggest trying to convince your boss into purchasing an automated cell counter.
-Especially if you constantly find yourself along side your co-workers staring into the microscope counting cells.
-It is fundamental part of cell culture, you can count on that!
+Especially if you constantly find yourself alongside your co-workers staring into the microscope counting cells.
+It is a fundamental part of cell culture, you can count on that!

 Why not brighten up your cell culture room and display some helpful pointers for all those busy users who come and go?
 Download our handy (and free) cell culture posters today.